cssinjs/jss/readme.md

 ## Dynamic stylesheets for web components.

 Modern web applications need expressive language for styles description.
 This project takes a fresh look at the idea of writing stylesheets in javascript.
-It project solves some major problems:
+It solves some major problems with css:

 1. Cascading style sheets do not scale.
 There are some solutions like [bem](http://bem.info/) which solve this problem, however they introduce an overhead of writing long class names.
 Here is how [true namespaces](http://kof.github.io/jss/examples/namespace/index.html) can look like in jss.